UnconnectedBedna/shrink-backup/README.md

 **Thank you for using my software <3**

-*"A backup is not really a backup until it has been restored."*
+*"A backup is not really a backup until it has been restored"*